Start getting help

 If you already use our services, you can call our 24/7 Helpline on 0300 1234 244 for help from trained mental health professionals around the clock.

-GPs and other health professionals can also call this number, known as a single point of access.
+GPs and other health professionals can also call this number, known as the Single Point of Access, for referral advice.

 Our patient advice and liaison service (PALS) can also help with all kinds of questions and problems you may be experiencing with your care.